-Reunions are often held in summer and, although that season may feel far away, March is the ideal time to reserve a venue for a summer class reunion, family reunion or other type of get-together.
-That’s because people will be planning graduation parties, baby showers, wedding showers, weddings and receptions, corporate events and more—and, many times, they’ll be looking at the same venues you are.
+Reunions are often held in summer and, although that season may feel far away, March is the ideal time to reserve a venue for a class reunion, family reunion or other type of get-together.
+That’s because people will be planning summertime graduation parties, baby showers, wedding showers, weddings and receptions, corporate events and more—and, many times, they’ll be looking at the same venues you are.

 If you’re planning a reunion, the time to investigate and book your venue of choice is now.
 This post will help you to make the right choice.

 What to Look for in a Reunion Venue